 Newswise — A clinical study of 11 dogs with advanced malignant melanoma demonstrated the efficacy, safety, and tolerability profile of cANK-101, a canine interleukin-12 anchored immunotherapy.
-These preliminary data were presented in October at the 2023 Annual Conference of the Veterinary Cancer Society by Dr. Timothy Fan, who led the exploratory Phase 1 study at the University of Illinois College of Veterinary Medicine.
+These preliminary data were presented in October at the 2023 Annual Conference of the by Dr. Timothy Fan, who led the exploratory Phase 1 study at the University of Illinois College of Veterinary Medicine.

 Promising Immunotherapy for Dogs